Esther Mae Scott: Return to the stage

-In 1958, Scott moved to Washington, D.C. and began her life-long association with the St. Stephen and the Incarnation Episcopal Church in Mount Pleasant.
-She began performing at St. Stephen, then at funerals and weddings, then at nightclubs like the Cellar Door, Childe Harold, Cool Font, Smithsonian Folk Life and other festivals, many schools and colleges and Universities including Douglass Collage, Rutgers University and many radio and television interviews and performances.
+In 1958, Scott moved to Washington, D.C., and began her life-long association with the St. Stephen and the Incarnation Episcopal Church in Mount Pleasant.
+She began performing at St. Stephen, then at funerals and weddings, then at nightclubs like the Cellar Door, Childe Harold, Cool Font, Smithsonian Folk Life and other festivals, many schools and colleges and Universities including Douglass College, Rutgers University and many radio and television interviews and performances.

 At the age of 78, Scott released her only album in 1971 on Bomp Records Adelphi Records.
 The album Mama Ain't Nobody's Fool includes her own compositions like "God Called Adam" and covers including Bessie Smith's "Gulf Coast Blues", the Beatles' "Can't Buy Me Love", and Fats Domino's "I'm Walkin'".
 On the album she is accompanied by Vassar Clements and Emmylou Harris.
 A review in Folklore Forum stated "If Bessie Smith, Ma Rainey or some of the other so-called 'classic' blues singers of the twenties were still actively recording today [...] their LPs would not be very different from the one featuring Esther Mae Scott."

 For her 80th birthday, Scott wrote the song "Keep-A' Goin'", a musical setting of the poem by Frank Lebby Stanton.
 She sued the makers of the film Nashville (1975) for using the song without permission.

 Scott performed at a number of large events, including several bicentennial celebrations, the 1976 and 1978 Smithsonian Folklife Festivals, the General Convention of the Episcopal Church, and at Washington National Cathedral.

 She was also invited to the White House to play for President Jimmy Carter's mother's birthday party.

 Death

-Esther Mae Scott suffered a stroke and died at Washington Hospital Center on October 8, 1979.
+Scott suffered a stroke and died at Washington Hospital Center on October 8, 1979.